peterhinch/micropython-micropower/README.md

 typical application code.

 A module ``upower.py`` is provided giving access to features useful in low power applications but not supported in firmware at the time of writing.
+The second part of these notes describes its use and offers general coding suggestions.

 ## Use cases